ahasverus/zeplacetobe/README.md

 ## Overview

 This repository contains the code to build and run the Shiny App **Find the best place to live in France** available at <https://ahasverus.shinyapps.io/zeplacetobe>.
+For a given French city, user can get information on administration, demography, geography, land cover, climate change, etc. A [Leaflet](https://rstudio.github.io/leaflet/) map allows user to access satellite images of the city.

+Currently, this app is only available for Mainland France.

+The next three sections explain how to run the Shiny app locally.

 ## System requirements